hulmgulm/multisolver/README.md

 MultiSolver is a website that aims to support decryption for various ciphers and other riddles Geocachers are faced with.

+## Installation & Building ##

+If you want to install and build MultiSolver yourself just follow these steps:

 A hosted version can be found here: [MultiSolver](http://geocaching.dennistreysa.de/multisolver/)

 ### **How can I help ?** ###